bhmsgame06/Samsung-S3-tfs-converter/README.md

 C:/Program Files/S3-tfs/tfs (all TFS/CSC files)
 ```

-Move the firmware file to the "tfs" folder, and for example it will be a file named "CSC_C3010OXEII1.csc".
+Move the firmware file to the "tfs" directory, and for example it will be a file named "CSC_C3010OXEII1.csc".

 Afterwards, run the program with the following command line arguments:
 ```